anderssandstrom/ecmc_target_muts_logger/README.md

 ## FFTs

-The analog displacement sensors are linked fft plugins: https://github.com/anderssandstrom/e3-ecmc_plugin_fft
+The analog displacement sensors are linked to ecmc fft plugin: https://github.com/anderssandstrom/e3-ecmc_plugin_fft

 The spectras can be viewed with a dedicated GUI through ecmccomgui by entering the below prefix and pv name: